Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

                     text_tokens[filename][token] = text_tokens[filename].get(token, 0) + 1
 ```

-#### 3. Lemmatizing
+#### Lemmatizing

-To ensure that different grammatical forms of a word (e.g., "walked," "walking," "walks") are treated as the same base word ("walk"), we applied lemmatization.
+To ensure that different grammatical forms of a word (e.g., "walked," "walking," "walks") are treated as the same base word ("walk"), lemmatization was applied.
 This reduces sparsity in our data and helps to group related concepts.
-We specifically focused on lemmatizing nouns.
+This specifically focused on lemmatizing nouns.

 ```python
 wordnet_lemmatizer = WordNetLemmatizer()   # stored function to lemmatize each word